Documentation-Pro/react-calendar.github.io/docs/index.md

 # Conclusion

 As shown in the diagram below react calendar has styles and event listeners that can be attached to it.
-Furthermore, React calendar is dependency for React which is used for front-end web development.
+Furthermore, React Calendar is a dependency of React used for front-end web development.

 ``` mermaid
 graph LR